sourcegraph/handbook/content/departments/people-talent/people-ops/process/teammate-sentiment/pulse-survey.md

 **1. Company outlook:**

 - Our company is making progress that will lead to future success
-  - What it’s measuring**:** Employees buy-in and trust in company direction
+  - What it’s measuring: Employees buy-in and trust in company direction

 **2. Enablement:**